DeLaSalleUniversity-Manila-DISMATH-t216/DismathPortfolio-JasonLadines/README.md

 To end the class, some of us were asked questions about quantifiers.
 I was asked the question, what is the equivalent of ¬(∀xP(x)).
 Answer: ∃x¬P(x).
 The answer means that a universal quantification of a P(x) is false if there exists a false element.

 ##(June 23, 2016)
+We started the meeting by reviewing about the last topic discussed during the previous meeting which were about universal and existential quantifiers.
+After the review, we proceeded to answering the Chapter 1.4 questions.
+The questions that I was able to answer are:

+5.)
+Let P(x) be the statement "x spends more than five hours every weekday in class," where the domain for x consists of all students.
+Expresseach of these quantifications in English. b.) ∀xP(x)
+Answer: All students spend more than five hourse every weekday in class.

+7.)
+Translate these statements into English, where C(x) is "x is a comedian" and F(x) is "x is funny" and the domain consists of all people.

+a.) and b.)
+Explanation between the difference of ∀x((C(x) →  F(x))  and ∀x((C(x) ∧ F(x)) .
+Answer: Both of the statements can be translated into one statement, "All comedians are funny," and they are both still correct.
+The difference between them is that the statement in a.)  ∀x((C(x) →  F(x))  can be interpreted on two more ways.
+Since a conditional statement is true when p is T when q is T and when q is F, the statement can also be true if C(x) is F and F(x) is true or false.
+On the other hand, since the statement in b.) ∀x((C(x) ∧ F(x)) is using a logical operator AND, the statement can only be true if p is T and q is T.

+d.) ∃x(C(x) ∧ F(x))
+Answer: Some comedians are funny.

+11.)
+Let P(x) be the statement "x = x^2."
+If the domain consists of integers, what are these truth values? c.)
+P(2)
+Answer: False

+13.)
+Determine the truth value of each of these statements if the domain consists of all integers. d.) ∀n(3n <= 4n)
+Answer: False

+17.)
+Suppose that the domain of the propositional function P(x) consists of integers 0, 1, 2, 3, and 4.
+Write out each of these propositions using disjunctions, conjunctions, and negations. c.) ∃x¬P(x)
+Answer: Negation and Disjunction

+After we answered the questions on Chapter 1.4, we were given a reading assignment about Chapter 1.5 Nested Quantifiers.

+Nested Quantifiers...